Logo Icon

 Sample Critical Reasoning Questions for CLAT 2025

-In the CLAT exam, around 22-26 questions will be asked in the logical reasoning section, of which 12-15 questions will be based on critical reasoning.
+In the CLAT exam, the logical reasoning section will consist of 22-26 questions, of which 12-15 will be based on critical reasoning.

 The following are some of the sample critical reasoning questions curated from the previous year's CLAT question papers.